Position

 • Pros:

-• Opportunities for specialization in various fields
+• Opportunities for specialization in different areas of medicine.

-• Flexibility in work settings and hours
+• Flexibility in work hours and locations.

 • Cons: